Smorkster/dynamicinputbox/README.md

 ## Returns
 The class itself does not return a value upon instantiation.

+For input entered where `show` has been defined, the value will be returned as clear text, but in a bytearray to keep it better secured.

 To access the user's input after the dialog closes, use the `get()` method.

 **get( dictionary = False )** returns a tuple: